Skip to main content

 }

-• Is your chatId correct?
+• Is your emailId correct?

-• Is the email published (not draft)?
+• Is the saved email available in your org?

 • Hasn’t been deleted?